 There’s a lot of confusing and conflicting information about micro weddings online, especially since they’re so closely related to what we’d refer to as an intimate wedding.
 In fact, micro weddings are intimate by nature.
 So, what gives?
 To start, micro weddings typically have less than 30 people—often less than 10, including vendors.

 As the couple planning the wedding, however, you have the power to define what micro means to you.
 It’s more about a mindset than a precise number of seats at the dinner table.
-The flexibility and intimate experience is exactly why we love it!
+The flexibility and intimate experience are exactly why we love them!

 Benefits of Hosting a Micro Wedding